-- 1. XSLT Version: The XSLT version [1.0 / 2.0] to be used while generating the XSL. - 2.
-XSLT Engine: The XSLT Transformation Engine to be used for performing the transformation.
-The available implementations are Xalan, Saxon and XSLTC - 3.
-XSLT Encoding: Specifies the encoding of the generated XSL. - 4.
+- 1. XSLT Engine: The XSLT Transformation Engine to be used for performing the transformation.
+The available implementations are Xalan, Saxon and XSLTC - 2.
+XSLT Encoding: Specifies the encoding of the generated XSL. - 3.
 Include DTD: Select this option to include the internal specified DTD in the transformation output.
-This option is disabled by default. - 5. <xsl output: attributes> - a.
+This option is disabled by default. - 4. <xsl output: attributes> - a.
 Output Method: Select the method of output after transformation from the drop-down list.
 The method of output can be HTML, XML, or text. - b.
-Indent: Select this option to indent the output XML. - c.
-Output Encoding: Specifies the encoding of the generated output XSL.
+Indent: Select this option to indent the output XSLT. - c.
+Output Encoding: Specifies the encoding of the generated output XSL. - 5.

-- d.
 Omit-xml-declaration: Specifies whether the output XML generated should contain XML declarations or not. - 6.
 Create empty tags for unmapped output elements: Select this option to create empty tags for all unmapped elements of the output structure. - 7.
 Add xsi:type attributes to elements: Selecting this option will add xsi:type attribute to all the elements in the output XML. - 8.
 Suppress optional empty items: Select this option for defining a mapping to an output node, always generate the output nodes in output xml since event input xml has no matching nodes.
 It is sometimes desirable not to generate optional output nodes if no input matching node is found in input xml.
 This requires using conditional mapping.
-You can specify such conditional mapping by using "User XSL" feature. eMapper can generate such conditions automatically for optional elements if this option is selected. - 9.
-Disable Output Escaping for xs:ANY elements in output: Selecting this option will disable output escaping for all the xs:ANY elements in the output xml. - 10.
-Add xsi:type attributes to elements: Selecting this option will add an xsi:type attribute to all elements.
-The value of this attribute asserts the type of the element. - 11.
-Namespaces: While generating the XSL, namespace prefixes are generated for all the namespaces included in the output and input structures of the mapper project.
-These generated prefixes are in the format 'ns<index>'. - a.
-Result Prefixes to be excluded: A space separated list of namespace prefixes that should be excluded from the output - b.
-Namespace prefixes: Custom namespace prefixes can be defined for some namespace URL's.
-These will be used in the generated XSL instead of auto-generated ones.
-It is advisable to add any namespaces used in User XSL here to avoid issues due to modified auto-generated namespaces.
-Namespace prefixes can be added or removed from the table using the Add and Remove buttons - c.
-The Fetch button at the bottom of the table fetches all the namespaces from all the input and output structures added in the mapper project to the Namespace prefixes table.
+You can specify such conditional mapping by using "User XSL" feature. eMapper can generate such conditions automatically for optional elements if this option is selected.